iarxm/csim-man/index.md

 ### Tactical and Logistical

-- Establishing immediate access to the simulator app throughout training and having google sheets downloaded to phone.
+- Establishing immediate access to the Construct scoring app throughout training and having google sheets downloaded to phone.
 - Consider arriving before check-in so to be fully prepared and to provide ample opportunity for a thorough and individualized beach and surf warm-up.
 - Setup a station for personal equipment in close proximity to the site for ease of access throughout training.